hotosm/fAIr/docs/FAQ.md

 **Q : What programming languages and frameworks are used in fAIr?**

 A : fAIr frontend is made with React and backend with Django.fAIr is primarily developed using Python, which is widely used in machine learning and AI.
-It leverages popular frameworks such as PyTorch and TensorFlow for model development and training.
+It leverages popular framework TensorFlow for model development and training.
 Familiarity with Python and these frameworks will be beneficial if you plan to work on fAIr's development.

 <hr>